• Skip to primary navigation

 the best biscuits and gravy egg casserole

 We’ve been hosting the family Thanksgiving for a few years now.
-The number of attendees vary from year to year, but our breakfast menu always stays the same!
+The number of attendees varies from year to year, but our breakfast menu always stays the same!

-My Dad is in charge of breakfast and he make his famous Biscuits and Gravy with Sausage and Egg Breakfast Casserole recipe (that’s a mouthful isn’t it, lol.)
+My Dad is in charge of breakfast, and he makes his famous Biscuits and Gravy Casserole recipe.

-This egg casserole recipe is a lot like the bubble up breakfast casserole recipes that were made popular by Pillsbury and Weight Watchers several years ago.
-This particular version is so much more delicious as it includes double the sausage, cheese and of course GRAVY!
+This egg casserole recipe is a lot like the bubble-up breakfast casserole recipes that were made famous by Pillsbury and Weight Watchers several years ago.
+This particular version is so much more delicious as it includes eggs, double the sausage, cheese, and of course, GRAVY!

 My Dad assembles the casserole at his house (it’s chaos-free over there) and brings it over to my kitchen to bake.